 If the MTW PHA has provided a RAD Significant Amendment in the appendix, please state whether it is the first RAD Significant Amendment submitted or describe any proposed changes from the prior RAD Significant Amendment?
 N/A

 Administrative

 Board Resolution and Certifications of Compliance

+To be updated upon Board of Commissioners approval.